Drawing and mindfulness: the art of seeing

-During the weekend we will investigate a range of sources of inspiration for drawing, including our physical senses, the world around us, the imagination, and artists drawings.
+During the day we will investigate a range of sources of inspiration for drawing, including our physical senses, the world around us, the imagination, and artists drawings.

-Taking simple everyday objects as our starting point, you will be introduced to ways of exploring how your perception can change when you involve different aspects of your sensory experience, which can lead to more appreciation and feeling for your subject matter as well as increased imaginative engagement with it.
+Taking simple everyday objects as our starting point, you will be introduced to ways of exploring how your perception can change when you involve different aspects of your sensory experience, which can lead to more appreciation of your subject matter, as well as renewed meaning and purpose in drawing.

 You will be introduced to a small toolkit of mindfulness and drawing approaches to help you connect to the drawing process with greater ease, simplicity and clarity.
 There will be opportunity to investigate a variety of drawing materials and approaches, to refresh your drawing or stimulate new directions.

 By the end of this course you should be able to...

 • Identify how mindfulness can support new ways of looking, seeing and expressing your experience through drawing.

 • Draw with a variety of media and sources of inspiration including the world around you, the imagination and artists’ work.

 • Practice drawing and mindfulness from observation and the imagination with increased confidence